darkresearch/dialect-mcps/drift/perps-open/README.md

-# Drift Perps MCP Server
+# Drift Perps Open MCP Server

-A FastMCP server for interacting with Drift Perpetuals via Dialect Blink.
+A FastMCP server for opening positions in Drift Perps DEX via Dialect Blink.

 ## Features

-- Simple MCP interface for Drift perpetual positions
+- Simple MCP interface for opening positions in Drift Perps DEX
-- Support for long and short positions
+- Support for both long and short positions
-- Configurable leverage
+- Configurable leverage and amount
 - Handles Dialect Blink integration transparently
 - Easy to configure and deploy